 POLITICS: Sunday, Oct.
 25, featuring Jordan Kaplan '00, National Finance Director, Democratic National Committee

 Jordan Kaplan currently serves as the National Finance Director for the Democratic National Committee.
 He oversees all fundraising activity and events affiliated with the DNC.
 Jordan joined President Obama’s political world in March 2004 for the Senate campaign.
 He served as the downstate Illinois director and co-national finance director during the 2004 Senate race.
 When Obama for America was launched, in 2007, Jordan raised the initial capital for the first presidential campaign as Illinois Finance Director.
-Following the 2008 campaign, he was the finance director for Rahm Emanuel’s Chicago mayoral campaign, raising over 14 million dollars in six months.
+Following the 2008 campaign, he was the finance director for Rahm Emanuel’s Chicago mayoral campaign, raising over $14 million in six months.
 He served as the Illinois finance director on President Obama’s re-election campaign, raising more than $22 million in Illinois.
-He resides in DC with his wife and two children.
+He resides in Washington, D.C., with his wife and two children.

 LAW: Sunday, Nov.
 15, featuring Christine Cesare '81, Partner, Bryan Cave